 The detected forward vehicle slows rapidly.
 The Following Distance Alert - Action Required warning will sound and a visual message typically appears on the DID.
-A detected forward vehicle cuts in front of your vehicle and speeds away.
 Following Distance Alerts (FDAs) may be given to you, depending on the exact system configuration that has been set for the vehicle, and how close the vehicle cuts in front.
-You must respond as needed.
-The system may intervene to maintain the set following distance.
-Downhill Grades Going down a grade with a detected forward vehicle.
+The sector is the sector to Downhill Grades Going down a grade with a detected forward vehicle.
 DO NOT USE cruise control on downhill grades.
 DO NOT USE cruise control on downhill grades.
 Brake overuse may occur.
 Cruise control should NOT be used on downhill grades.